Would you like to shape the future of the local Democratic Party?

-Whether you're a seasoned activist or just getting started in politics, we offer the resources and support you need to make a real impact.
-As a PCP, you'll have the opportunity to connect with like-minded individuals, mobilize your community, and influence important decisions at the grassroots level.
+Becoming a PCP is one of the best ways to move from simply supporting the Democratic Party to having a real say in what it does.
+Whether you're a seasoned activist or just getting started in politics, as a PCP, you'll have the opportunity to connect with like-minded individuals, mobilize your community, and influence important decisions at the grassroots level.

 What does a Precinct Committee Person do?